 Silvia is passionate about UX, specializes in conceptual design, business innovation and strategy, and loves to connect supposedly unconnected dots.
 Her expertise lies in understanding problems, identifying needs and constraints to create valuable products and services.
-As a natural facilitator, she develops projects in a COllaborative way, applying COworking and COdesign with users and stakeholders at every step of the design process.
+She believes that organizational transformation is about people, not processes, and that organizations with happy people perform better and achieve better results in the long run.

 Guillem Camprodon is an industrial designer working in projects that range from the Internet of Things to Digital Fabrication.
 He has a Bachelor in Arts of Design by the Elisava Design School and a Fab Academy diploma by the Fab Lab Network in collaboration with the MIT.
 He has been involved with IAAC and the Fab Lab BCN since the Fab Lab House project and he is currently a researcher in the Projects department, where he helps developing new services and technologies that involve the Architecture, Energy efficiency and the Internet.

 John Carlin is the co-founder of Funny Garbage, one of the first digital design companies.
 He started his career as an art writer, curator and professor and created one of the first successful AIDS benefits in the entertainment business—Red Hot + Blue.